hydroper/as3parser/docs/features.md

 ## Migrations

 - Migrate code to ASDoc 2
-- Migrate code to nullability, by translating existing type expressions to include `null` explicitly
+- Migrate code to nullability, by translating existing type expressions to include `null` explicitly and adding `!` assertion where necessary
-- Migrate code to improved variables
+- Migrate code to enhanced variables